Frankel (horse): Lockinge Stakes

 On 19 May, Frankel made his first appearance of the year in the Group 1 Lockinge Stakes at Newbury.
 Amongst his five rivals was old rival Excelebration, who had since moved to the Ballydoyle stable of Aidan O'Brien from Marco Botti's yard in Newmarket and, as an easy winner of the Gladness Stakes the previous month, had the advantage of race fitness.
 However, Frankel – always ahead of Excelebration in the race – tracked his pacemaker Bullet Train before moving into the lead two furlongs from the finish, pulling clear to win by five lengths.
 The Guardian's correspondent described the "aura" surrounding Frankel as "surreal".
-Henry Cecil was measured in his praise, pointing out that the horse was not at his best and would probably improve as the season progressed.
+Cecil was measured in his praise, pointing out that the horse was not at his best and would probably improve as the season progressed.

 Cecil subsequently said: "Over the last two seasons Frankel has come on a good deal from his first race and hopefully he will do the same this season.
 He has strengthened and grown up a great deal mentally.
 All being well his next start will be at Ascot in either the Queen Anne or the Prince of Wales, the former being my first preference at the moment, but we will see."

 Queen Anne Stakes

 On 19 June Frankel started at odds of 1/10 for the Queen Anne Stakes at Royal Ascot against a field which included Excelebration and Strong Suit, respectively ranked the equal second and the equal fifth best three-year-old colts in the world by the IFHA in 2011.
 Frankel took the lead three furlongs from the finish and drew steadily clear to win by eleven lengths from Excelebration.
 Frankel ran the penultimate furlong in a time of 10.58 seconds, which equates to a top speed of over 42 mph.
 The Guardian's correspondent described the performance as possibly the greatest in the history of Thoroughbred racing.
 Timeform responded to the win by raising Frankel's provisional rating to 147, the highest in the organisation's history, two pounds in advance of the 145 recorded in 1965 by Sea-Bird.
 However the British Horseracing Authority's handicapper, Dominic Gardiner-Hill, was more cautious.
 He rated the horse at 140, which was still just behind Dancing Brave's all-time record mark of 141.
-The Racing Post gave the performance a rating of 142, the highest in the publication's history, three pounds ahead of Dubai Millennium.
+Racing Post gave the performance a rating of 142, the highest in the publication's history, three pounds ahead of Dubai Millennium.

 The day after the race, Cecil said that Frankel had lost a shoe towards the end of the contest.
 "His foot is in a poultice as a precaution but there's no problem and he was out having a pick of grass this morning", he said.
 Cecil seemed to indicate that the Sussex Stakes at Goodwood followed by the Juddmonte Stakes at York would be Frankel's next two races.